 As he sat down, he heard the last of a conversation about an outspoken Elf in the tents who had been harassing some of the nearby Gnomes.

 "I'll take care of it," said Tallesia, barely soothing the Gnome's rage.

-Rodrigo looked out the window to see the Treek girl and Elf boy still getting water from the well.
+Rodrigo looked out the window to see the Treek girl and Elf boy still gathering water from the well.
 Past them, the drunk Dwarf he'd seen earlier was slumped on the stairs of the tavern.

 "Tibil.
 That Dwarf there has been spending his days drunk in the tavern.
 We'll need him to start contributing soon or he'll have to leave."
 Rodrigo said.

-Tibil spoke, "He's had rough go.
-He lost his wife and ch—" Tibil started.
+"He's had a rough go," Tibil said.
+"He lost his wife and ch—"

 Tibil looked angry, but Rodrigo didn't care.
 They couldn't afford to have leeches in the colony.

-Rodrigo saw the Treek girl and the Elf hobbling away from the well and looked to the Elven representative.
+Rodrigo saw the Treek and Elf hobbling away from the well and looked to the Elven representative.
 "Tallesia, you need to keep an eye on that Elf too.
 I don't know why he would spend his day with a Treek, but it makes me nervous.
-The smallest thing could bring this whole colony to the ground and that Treek is drawing the most attention."
+The smallest thing could bring this whole colony crumbling to the ground and that Treek is drawing the most attention."